darth10/holy-emacs/README.md

 make
 ```

-If you see strange icons/symbols, install `all-the-icons` using `M-x all-the-icons-install-fonts`.
+On Windows, if you see strange icons/symbols, [install `all-the-icons`](https://github.com/domtronn/all-the-icons.el#installing-fonts).

 ## Customization